intelie/gitbook-drilling/collector/remote-control/apis/store-configuration-api.md

 This feature allows you to list, add or edit a `store.json` file using LiveRig Collector using the remote control API.

 {% hint style="warning" %}
-This feature only supports OPC protocol.
+This endpoint only supports OPC protocol
 {% endhint %}

 ## Required information